modus-continens/docker-hub-eval/README.md

 * parallel
 * dpkg (can be installed in non-debian distros)
 * jq, sed, awk, gawk
+* envsubst (included with the "gettext" package on most distros)
 * modus = 0.1.11 (`cargo install modus --version 0.1.11` or download from https://github.com/modus-continens/modus/releases/download/0.1.11/modus-0.1.11.x86_64-linux-musl)

 The following python packages are needed for running the experiment: